-The Asus ROG Swift PG27UQ is one of the first of a new breed of gaming monitors, combining the high refresh rates of Nvidia’s G-Sync technology with 4K resolution and HDR (high dynamic range) support for exceptional image quality.
+The Asus ROG Swift PG27UQ is one of the best gaming monitors because it’s heralding a new age of panels.
+It combines the high refresh rates of Nvidia’s G-Sync tech with 4K resolution and HDR (high dynamic range) support for exceptional image quality.

 As part of TechRadar's PC Gaming Week 2018, we spent more time with the Asus ROG Swift PG27UQ, which promises to be one of the best gaming monitors ever made.

-You get HDR 10 support and DCI-P3 color gamut for vivid colors, a high 144Hz refresh rate for smooth gameplay, and an ultra-high-definition resolution of 3,840 x 2,160.
-If you have a gaming rig that can keep up, then the Asus ROG Swift PG27UQ is a very impressive gaming monitor indeed.
+You get HDR 10 support and DCI-P3 color gamut for vivid colors, a high 144Hz refresh rate for smooth gameplay, and an ultra-high-resolution of 3,840 x 2,160.
+If you have a gaming rig that can keep up – and it’ll have to be beefy – then the Asus ROG Swift PG27UQ is a very impressive monitor indeed.

 Price and availability

-The Asus ROG Swift PG27UQ will go on sale on June 29 for $1,999.99 (£2,299.99 around AU$4,000), which, quite frankly, is a huge amount of money for a gaming monitor.
-It's a lot more than many 4K gaming screens, but don;t forget you're getting G-Sync technology, 144Hz refresh rates and HDR, a combination of tech that very few monitors currently boast.
+The Asus ROG Swift PG27UQ is available now for $1,999 (£2,299, around AU$4,000), which, quite frankly, is a huge amount of cash for a gaming monitor.
+It’s going to cost more than most 4K gaming monitors, but don’t forget you’re getting Nvidia G-Sync, 144Hz refresh rates and HDR, a combination of tech that very few monitors currently boast.

 Its closest competitor is the similarly-specced Acer Predator X27, will be £2,199 (around $3,000, AU$4,000), so that extra money for the ROG is mainly for the design and build quality that Asus is known for.

-However, for this price, the ROG Swift PG27UQ is a monitor that will only be of interest to enthusiasts and pro gamers who are willing to spend that amount of money.
+However, at this price the ROG Swift PG27UQ is a monitor that will only interest enthusiasts and pro gamers that are willing to spend that amount of money.
+Even on Black Friday and Cyber Monday it might be out of reach.
+However, you might be able to use Black Friday PC components deals to save up for this bougie monitor.

 Design and features